emilygv/emilyvernon.com/_posts/2026-01-08-brand-branches.md

 # image: "/assets/newsletter/2026-01-08/map.png"
 description: Strong global brands don’t behave like fixed identities, but more like belief systems.
 They remain coherent as their different branches develop according to new localities.
 further_reading:
-    - Product Narrative Pathways
+    - The Future is Not Your Heritage, Sorry
-    - What Does Heritage Mean?
+    - Authenticity Range
-    - Cultivating an Innovative Brand Image
+    - Trend Versus Opportunity
 ---

 ![](/assets/newsletter/2025-12-04/map.png)